Waterside District: Redevelopment as Waterside District

+Waterside District's grand opening took place on May 11, 2017.
+The new tenants for Waterside District include Blue Moon Taphouse, PBR Norfolk A Coors Banquet Bar, Luk Fu, PDS Street Tacos, Harbor Club, Rocky Mountain Grill, and a renovated The Fudgery.
 A critical component of Norfolk's ongoing post-World War II revitalization, the complex connects via a cross-street pedestrian bridge to a parking garage, sits at the foot of the Portsmouth Ferry terminal, and connects via a waterfront promenade to the downtown, the nearby baseball stadium (Harbor Park), naval museum (Nauticus) and waterfront neighborhood of Freemason Harbor.